 Ueno Area

 Why do guidebooks send people to Ueno for all the wrong reasons?
-For example, if you go during cherry blossom season, chances are, all you’ll see is this:
+For example, if you go during cherry blossom season, chances are, you’ll see more people than flowers!
+This kind of beer-drinking banquet craziness is common in Ueno Park during The Season.

 HanamiParty

 Beautiful, serene and uncrowded!
-You can only get into this small but lovely garden with a ticket to the museum, but what’s special about it is that traditional teahouses are scattered throughout, and during cherry blossom season they are booked solid by private groups performing tea ceremonies.
-So, bonus points, you also will get to see lots of women in their finest formal kimonos.
+You can only get into this small but lovely garden with a ticket to the museum, and what’s special about it is that traditional teahouses are scattered throughout, and during cherry blossom season they are booked solid by private groups performing tea ceremonies, so you’ also wi’ll get to see lots of women in their finest formal kimonos.

 HairShrine